How to Avoid the Hidden Costs of Payment Processing

 In fact, understanding payment processing fees is one of the most challenging aspects when deciding to accept online payments.
 Fees and variable transaction rates can be confusing and overwhelming.
 Even for firms that have moved ahead with an online payments solution, their bills from their payment processing provider can come with rows upon rows of minor transaction fees.
 Those fees are easy enough to ignore in the moment.
 And then you do the math at the end of the month and realize you’ve spent hard-earned money on unexpected and unnecessary payment processing fees.

-Legal payment processing software like Clio Payments makes it easy to pay and get paid by streamlining the payment process, and offers offers simple, transparent pricing.
+Legal payment processing software like Clio Payments makes it easy to pay and get paid by streamlining the payment process, and offers simple, transparent pricing.
 Your clients can pay electronically using a credit card, debit card, or eCheck, getting you paid faster.
+Clio Payments also allows for payment schedules and payment reminders and permits you to split bills for multiple payers for one case matter.

 What is a legal payment processor?